blakewilson/video-background/readme.txt

 1. Upload `video-background` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Fill in the settings on the “Video Background” metabox on the page or post you'd like the video background to show up on.
+1. Fill in the settings on the “Video Background” metabox on the page or post you'd like the video background to appear on.

 == Frequently Asked Questions ==